We did some research on what people want to know when they are planning a safari to the Kruger National Park and its private concessions

 The majority of private lodges in the Kruger will provide guests with the luxury of mosquito nets in their rooms along with all the other bits to prevent bites like sprays, creams, coils and plug-in dispensers.
-Camper and mobile travel nets can be bought from outdoor stores and sports shops while repellents can be bought from any pharmacy and convenience store.
+Camper and mobile travel nets can be bought from outdoor stores and sports shops while repellents can be bought from any pharmacy and convenience store

 Rule number one would be to cover up at night and wear clothes that don’t expose, especially around the ankles.
 Apply repellent every four to six hours.
 Burn repellent oils and when possible plug in and use heated insecticide at night.

-Can I go if I’m pregnant?
+Can I go on safari if I’m pregnant?

 With the Kruger Park being a high risk malaria area it is not recommended to take a trip to this reserve during your pregnancy.
 There are plenty of other options around South Africa for taking a time out and enjoying the bush.
 There are parks and reserves throughout the country that would be better suited.